-- (1) Pro rata bonus for termination without Cause or resignation for Good Reason is based on actual performance from 2018.
+(1) Pro rata bonus for termination without Cause or resignation for Good Reason is based on actual performance from 2019.
 For retirement eligible individuals, executive would receive the full bonus earned payable at the originally scheduled payout date consistent with other executives and thus is not included in the table.
-(As of 12/31/18, Ms. Ratekin satisfied the age and service retirement criteria for these programs.)
-See CD&A for disclosure regarding amount earned. - (2) The acceleration of equity varies by grant and type of termination as outlined in the preceding sections.
+(As of 12/31/19, Mr. Roth satisfied the age and service retirement criteria for these programs and Ms. Ratekin satisfied the criteria as of 12/31/18.)
+See CD&A for disclosure regarding amount earned.

+(2) The acceleration of equity varies by grant and type of termination as outlined in the preceding sections.
 The value shown is equal to the number of accelerated shares times the closing price on the last day of the fiscal year.
-These amounts do not include the value of stock that continues to vest per the original schedule post termination, including: - (a) A portion of the 2018 performance units would continue to vest for each of the named executive officers with the number of shares determined based on actual performance through December 31, 2020 and prorated for the number of days that the executive was employed during the performance period. - (b) A portion of the 2017 performance shares would continue to vest for each of the named executive officers with the number of shares determined based on actual performance through December 31, 2019 and prorated for the number of days that the executive was employed during the performance period.
+These amounts do not include the value of stock that continues to vest per the original schedule post termination, including:

+(a) A portion of the 2019 performance units would continue to vest for each of the named executive officers with the number of shares determined based on actual performance through December 31, 2021 and prorated for the number of days that the executive was employed during the performance period.

+(b) A portion of the 2018 performance units would continue to vest for each of the named executive officers with the number of shares determined based on actual performance through December 31, 2020 and prorated for the number of days that the executive was employed during the performance period.

 - (c) Additionally, in the event an executive qualifies for an approved retirement, they would receive continued vesting of their stock per the schedule as outlined in the grant agreements.
-(As of 12/31/18, Ms. Ratekin satisfied the age and service retirement criteria for these programs.) - (d) Time-based RSAs are forfeited in the event of a termination without Cause or resignation for Good Reason. - (3) In the event the total COC severance exceeds the IRC 280G safe harbor amount, then the executive's cash severance is reduced to the maximum safe harbor threshold amount as to not trigger any excise tax.
+(As of 12/31/19, Mr. Roth satisfied the age and service retirement criteria for these programs and Ms. Ratekin satisfied the criteria as of 12/31/18.) - (d) Time-based restricted stock awards are forfeited in the event of a Termination without Cause or Resignation for Good Reason. - (3) In the event the total COC severance exceeds the IRC 280G safe harbor amount, then the executive's total severance is reduced to the maximum safe harbor threshold amount as to not trigger any excise tax. - (4) Ms. Ratekin's termination benefits are covered under the Transitional Retirement Agreement signed on September 12, 2019.
+The table above reflects benefits accelerated on the date of termination.
+These amounts do not include salary, bonus, and/or welfare benefits that would continue to be paid through the retirement date and do not include the value of stock that would continue to vest after termination.